ALPARSLANGultekin/ALPARSLANGultekin/README.md

 ### 🏆 Projects

+* 🔄 **E-Commerce ETL Pipeline:** A data engineering pipeline using Apache Spark for data processing and Apache Airflow for workflow orchestration.
 * 🧠 **Brain Tumor Detector:** A deep learning (CNN) based system for detecting brain tumors from MRI scans, integrated into Desktop, Web (Streamlit), and Mobile applications.
 * 📈 **EEG Signal Processing & Classification:** Analyzing PhysioNet and DEAP datasets using deep learning models (such as EEGNet) for signal classification.
 * 📻 **HackRF One Spectrum Analysis:** A Python-based project utilizing HackRF One to listen to specific frequency ranges and detect dB anomalies.